3-manifolds/tkinter_gl/README.rst

 tkinter_gl
 ==========

-This minimal Python package provides a tkinter widget class GLCanvas which can serve as a rendering surface for an OpenGL client.
+This Python package provides the tkinter widget class GLCanvas which can serve as a rendering surface for an OpenGL client.

-Currently the package is not ready for release.
-This README will be expanded later.
+The responsibility of this class is only to manage an OpenGL context.

+Clients need some other library such as PyOpenGL to make the OpenGL calls from python.